rotemdan/wasm-composer/README.md

-# WebAssembly module composer
+# WebAssembly composer

-A lightweight, pure TypeScript library that efficiently builds and encodes a WebAssembly module definition to the standard WebAssembly binary format (`.wasm`).
-Includes composable, function-based instruction wrappers, allowing WebAssembly modules to be instantly created, encoded, and executed at runtime, with minimal overhead.
+A lightweight, pure TypeScript library that efficiently encodes a WebAssembly module definition to the standard WebAssembly binary format (`.wasm`).
+Includes composable, function-based instruction wrappers, allowing WebAssembly modules to be dynamically specified, encoded, and executed at runtime, with minimal overhead.

 * Implements the full **[WebAssembly 2.0 binary format](https://webassembly.github.io/spec/core/binary/index.html)** specification
 * Supports **all Phase 5, and some phase 4 extensions**, including bulk memory operations, garbage collection, multiple memories, multi-value, mutable globals, reference types, relaxed SIMD, typed function references, tail calls and atomics
 * Supports nearly **all WebAssembly instructions**, up to the latest, experimental ones.
 Opcode lookup table is extracted [directly from the V8 source code](https://github.com/v8/v8/blob/main/src/wasm/wasm-opcodes.h) and continuously updated
-* Includes **composable, function-based wrappers** for all WebAssembly instructions, with a syntax that directly reflects the underlying WebAssembly program structure, and attempts to simplify over the more LISP-styled WAT syntax
+* Includes **composable, function-based instruction wrappers**, with a syntax that directly reflects the underlying WebAssembly program structure, and attempts to simplify over the more LISP-styled WAT syntax
-* JavaScript instruction builder naturally provides the ability to define convenient and powerful **macros and code generators**
+* TypeScript-based instruction syntax naturally enables the ability to define convenient and powerful **macros and code generators**
-* Runs on **all JavaScript runtimes**, including Node.js, Deno, Bun, Chromium, Firefox and Safari
+* Runs on **all major JavaScript runtimes**, including Node.js, Deno, Bun, Chromium, Firefox and Safari
 * **Optimized for speed**.
-Takes a few microseconds (1/1000 millisecond) to build and encode the minimal example below (by comparison, the instantiation time of the resulting binary buffer is significantly longer)
+Takes a few microseconds (1/1000 millisecond) to build and encode the minimal example below (by comparison, the instantiation time of the resulting binary is significantly longer)
 * No dependencies

 ### Currently experimental